Skip to main content

 Benefits

-• The deposit of research outputs in the institutional repository will ensure their long-term preservation, storage and availability.
+• The deposit of research outputs in the institutional repository will ensure their long-term preservation, storage, discoverability and availability.

-• Publication data and links will be available via School and personal webpages.
+• Publication data and links back to the repository will be available via School and personal webpages.

 • Researchers will be supported in the upload of relevant, required information to UKRI’s harmonised Research Outputs System, based on the Researchfish tool (which is a requirement for future funding).